esnkrimi/angular13-NGRX/README.md

 # angular13-NGRX
-This project include action ,effect and selects for fetching currency rates at ***FOREX market***. also I create metareducer for routing detection
+This project include action ,effect and selects for fetching currency rates at ***FOREX market***. also I created a metareducer for routing detection
 ****